jellyfin/jellyfin-mpv-shim/README.md

  - Music playback and Live TV are not supported.
  - The client can’t be shared seamlessly between multiple users on the same server. ([Link to issue.](https://features.jellyfin.org/posts/319/mark-device-as-shared))

+### Known Issues

+Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
+It also cannot load external subtitles.
+You must either use the menu or the application you casted from.

+Please note the following issues with controlling SyncPlay:
+ - The desktop client can join SyncPlay groups from the web app's menu, but not create them.
+ - If you attempt to create a group from the web app's menu, it will break SyncPlay for all users until you close the client or leave the invalid group. ([Link to Issue.](https://github.com/iwalton3/jellyfin-mpv-shim/issues/107))
+ - If you attempt to join a SyncPlay group when casting to MPV Shim, it will play the media but it will not activate SyncPlay.
+     - You can, however, proceed to activate SyncPlay using the menu within MPV.
+ - If you would like to create a group or join a group for currently playing media, use menu within MPV.

+Music playback sort-of works, but repeat, shuffle, and gapless playback have not been implemented and would require major changes to the application to properly support, as it was built for video.

+The shader packs feature is sensitive to graphics hardware.
+It may simply just not work on your computer.
+You may be able to use the log files to get some more diagnostic information.
+If you're really unluckly, you'll have to disable the feature in the config (set `shader_pack_profile` to null) to restore basic functionality.
+If you find the solution for your case, *please* send me any information you can provide, as every test case helps.

 ## Advanced Features

 ### Menu